hgamboa/nova-adv-inst/LP4-access-arduino-from-rpi.md

     >>> board.analog[0].read()
 ```

-* Save the data received from pin A0 in a file 'data_analog.txt'.
+3. Save the data received from pin A0 in a file `data_analog.txt`.
-* The file should have 2 columns:
+4. The file should have 2 columns:
  - Column 1 - current time (s)
  - Column 2 - pin A0 data (V)